The Slow Let-Down – Surviving Post-Christmas Blues

 So, keep the decorations up.
 Eat the leftovers.
 Read the books.
 Write the letters you forgot to send.
 The "Post-Christmas Blues" are only a sign that you loved the season enough to miss it.
 And the "Final Countdown" to 2026 is just the world’s way of saying that even when one beautiful story ends, the Author isn't finished with the book.

 The lights are still on.
-The man is still smitten.
-The writer is still observant.
-And 2026 is waiting just across the bridge.
+The world is still spinning.
+The Lord is still observant.
+2026 is waiting just across the bridge.

-Merry Christmas, and may your "hush" be as holy as your "hustle."
+Happy New Year!
+May your hush be as holy as your hustle.

 Comments